Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry: Introduction

-where $\E$ might have several local minima.
-As we mentioned, gradient-based algorithms are local methods which can fail to find a global minimizers, and several runs with different random initializations might be required to find a suitable solution.

-In Euclidean optimization, stochastic particle methods such as Particle Swarm Optimization \cite{kennedy1995}, Genetic Algorithms \cite{holland1975}, Simulated Annealing \cite{kirk1983sa}, and Consensus-Based Optimization (CBO) \cite{pinnau2017consensus}, offers a viable alternative to solve global optimization problems.
-These gradient-free methods are typically based on a system of interacting particles which stochastically explore the search space and eventually self-organize around a solution to \eqref{eq:pb}.
-They have been empirically shown to be efficient, robust against local minima, and they can be theoretically studied under the lenses of statistical physics, see e.g. the review \cite{borghi2024kinetic} and the references therein.
+\paragraph{Our contributions using interacting particles.} We propose a novel global, gradient-free optimization algorithm for \eqref{eq:pb} based on a system of Gaussian particles.
+Particles follows a Consensus-Based Optimization (CBO) dynamics which exploits the Bures--Wasserstein geometry of $\mathcal{N}^d$.

-In this work, we propose a CBO-type dynamics which exploits the Bures--Wasserstein geometry of $\mathcal{N}^d$ to solve \eqref{eq:pb}.
-In the Euclidean CBO algorithm, each particle stochastically moves towards a consensus point consisting of a weighted average of the entire ensemble.
-Higher weights are given to particles attaining low objective value so that the consensus point can be considered a proxy for the minimizer.
-Our starting point is the deterministic particle system studied in \cite{borghi2025wass} where each particle is a probability measure and the Euclidean average is substituted with the metric Wasserstein barycenter \cite{cariler2011bary}.
-In our Gaussian settings, every particle is a Gaussian measure
+\paragraph{Starting point.} In the Euclidean CBO algorithm \cite{pinnau2017consensus}, each particle stochastically moves towards a consensus point consisting of a weighted average of the entire ensemble, that is considered a proxy for the minimizer.
+In \cite{borghi2025wass} an algorithm where each particle is a probability measure was proposed by substituting averages with Wasserstein barycenters \cite{cariler2011bary}.